Fanny Colonna

-Fanny Colonna (1934 - 18 November 2014) was a French-Algerian Sociologist and Anthropologist.
-She was also a former Professor at Tizi Ouzou University.
+Fanny Colonna (1934 - 18 November 2014) was a French-Algerian sociologist and anthropologist.
+She was also a professor at Tizi Ouzou University.

 Biography

 Colonna was born in El Milia, and was the daughter of a French civil servant "who made sure she learned Arabic."
 Colonna lived in Algeria until 1993.
 She "established her reputation with a study of the Algerian schoolteacher class during the colonial period."
 Colonna also conducted an ethnographic study in the Aures between 1970 and 1980.